 This must change in 2013.

-Last year at LegalTech 2012, attendees learned that cloud services now can provide case management, document review, electronic data review, and transcript review toolsets.
+At LegalTech 2012, attendees learned that cloud services now can provide case management, document review, electronic data review, and transcript review toolsets.
 At the upcoming LegalTech 2013, which will be January 29-31, the preliminary list of exhibitors includes more than 225 companies, the majority of whom will be promoting various types of cloud solutions.
 Each of these companies believes that this will finally be the year in which legal professionals step up and begin using cloud services to support their litigation timelines.
-And I agree.

 The media has just begun to shine a light on what has been called a "Netflix for Lawyers" -- cloud tools for video depositions from companies such as mine that complete the coverage of cloud services in the litigation timeline up to trial.